charignon/hooklib/README.md

 -

 Once you have installed the library, you can start writing you first hook.
-You can start by taking one of the example as a template.
+It is easy to just get started by copy-pasting one of the examples.
+A hook should is a python class that derives from the base class `basehook`.

-Your hook's check function will get called with a log and a revdata object:
+The hook's `check(self, log, revdata)` instance function will get called with a `log` and a `revdata` object:
 - The `check` function should return True if the hook passes and False otherwise.
 - The `log` object can be used to send feedback to the user, for example, if your hook rejects a commit, you can explain what justifies the rejection.
 You can use `log.write(str)` as shown in the examples
 - The `revdata` object allows you to get all the information that you need about the state of the repo.